arjunvijayanup/lomodoro/README.md

 - Chrome clamps `chrome.alarms` to a minimum interval.
 The one-shot alarm may fire a few seconds late on slow machines, though this does not affect countdown accuracy since time is computed from `Date.now()`.
 - Desktop notifications on macOS require Chrome notification permissions to be enabled in System Settings > Notifications > Google Chrome.
 - The volume slider fires on every drag pixel (`input` event).
 This is intentional for responsiveness but sends frequent messages to the service worker.
 Low priority for optimisation.
-- The Ambient Sounds and Spotify panels visible in the UI are not yet wired up.